 What do GPA and SAT tell the admissions officer?

-Admissions officers go through each application and are trained on what they should be looking for.
+Admissions officers go through each application and are trained on what they should look for.
 When they are looking at your scores they are not looking at them individually.
 If we look at two different circumstances

-Student #1 has an above average GPA of 3.5.
+- A student has an above-average GPA of 3.5.
 This student works hard in class and has earned this GPA.
 They now consider their SAT score.
 They are surprised that it is only 1200.
 There are a couple of explanations.
 The student was nervous on the day of the test, Did they submit more than one SAT score, how do the others compare?
-If they are all around the 1200, they still could be a nervous test sitter, or has their GPA been inflated by the high school they attend?
+If they are all around 1200, they still could be a nervous test sitter, or has their GPA been inflated by the high school they attend?

-Looking at both students the outcome of their SAT is what they would make their udgement on.
-However they can’t come to that decision without considering your GPA.
+Looking at both students the outcome of their SAT is what they would make their judgment on.
+However, they can’t come to that decision without considering your GPA.